 Beyond the Basics

-Once you have packed your emergency preparedness kit with everything listed above, you can then move on to adding other items to it.
+Once you have packed your emergency preparedness kit with everything listed above, you can then move on to adding other items.
 A compass can be of great help if you get lost out in the wilderness as well as a signal flare.
 A small container of bleach can be helpful, too, as you can use it as a disinfectant and also as a way to purify water.
 Remember, don’t use any type of scented or color safe bleach.
 You may also want to include scissors, a cell phone, and tweezers in your emergency kit.
 Additional items to include are:

 - Infant formula and diapers